ftuyama/cracking-the-tech-interview/docs/english/classes-ti.md

 FORMAL ENGLISH: DO NOT USE CAN hey man, can you pass me a beer? hey man, may you pass me a beer?
+---
+there are many apps that can translate text there are many apps capable of translating text
 ```

 `Could`: ability that you lost -  "possibility" that didn't occur